 Chinese paddle raft flips in Anyemachen Canyon, 1987

-From the source lakes to the mouth of Anyemaqen Canyon, with the exception of a short canyon before the Zoige Basin, the river braids in wide valleys characteristic of the Tibetan Plateau.
+From the source lakes to the mouth of Anyemaqen Canyon, with the exception of a short canyon between Madoi and the Zoige Basin, the river braids in wide valleys characteristic of the Tibetan Plateau.
 In the Zoige Basin the river basically flows through a huge swamp for over a hundred miles.
 The river has largely been damned below Anyemaqen Canyon.
 In many years, irrigations diversions below the Anemychen Mountains result in a dry riverbed at the river's mouth in the North China Sea.